How to find startup funding

 For any company, it’s never easy to land on a valuation figure.
-And when your company is early stage, and especially when you’re pre-revenue, coming up with a number to put in front of prospective investors during funding round negotiations is especially tricky.
+And when your company is early stage – and especially when you’re pre-revenue – it’s especially tricky to come up with a number to put in front of prospective investors during funding round negotiations.

 You want to be ambitious, not outlandish.
 Go too high and you’ll get the brush off.
 Go too low, and you’ll undersell yourself and give away more equity for the investment amount than you needed to.